-I came to Brussels seven years ago in order to make a difference in EU health and climate policy.
+I came to Brussels almost a decade ago in order to make a difference in EU health and climate policy.
 I was leaving behind an academic research career in Germany and New Zealand, where I was working on how politics intersect with socio-cultural and economic diversity and people’s lived experiences.
 This led me to look into issues such as public health and the impact of the environment on people’s lives – and, finally, to Brussels.

 My Proudest Achievements

 I am proud to work in a field that strives to make a difference in people’s lives.
 Looking back over the past years, I take pride in playing my part in the successful shaping of EU policy in health, climate and energy matters.

 Setting up the Brussels office of a boutique agency together with our Managing Director and growing it into a pan-European offer was an inspiring as well as rewarding journey.

 A special achievement, and perhaps the one that affected me the most at a personal level, is my PhD research, which saw me sit through hours and hours of negotiations on a Maori marae (the ceremonial centre of indigenous New Zealanders’ political life) – a skill that proved to be highly useful for sitting through late night trilogues in Brussels.
 Above all, it taught me a great deal about how to successfully navigate difference and about how to truly think outside the box.

 I hold a Master’s degree (M.A.) from the Free University Berlin and a Doctorate degree (Dr. Phil.) in Social Anthropology from Freiburg University in Germany.
 Part of my post-graduate studies I conducted at Auckland University and Auckland University of Technology in New Zealand.